cobalthq/cobalt-product-public-docs/layouts/shortcodes/network-vuln-scan-problems.md

   - Payment data
   - Other financial records
 - Attackers who use the mail gateway or website as the source of spam email.
 Other sites may blacklist the organization's domain and automatically reject legitimate email correspondence.
-- Service disruptions.
-Such attacks could put out of action organization's resources, either temporarily or permanently.
+- Service disruptions, to the point when organization's resources become unavailable, either temporarily or permanently.